coppertop-bones/coppertop-bones/README.md

 ### Multiple-dispatch

-Just redefine functions with different type annotations.
+To use the multi-dispatch redefine functions but with different type annotations.
 Missing annotations are taken as fallback wildcards.
 Class inheritance is ignored when matching caller and function signatures.

 ```